lingthio/Flask-User/docs/source/installation.rst

 Requirements
 ------------
 - Python 2.6, 2.7, 3.3 or 3.4
+- passlib 1.6+
+- pycrypto 2.6+
-- crypto, passlib and py-bcript
+- py-bcript 0.4+
 - Flask 0.10+
 - Flask-Login 0.2+
-- Flask-Mail or Flask-Sendmail
+- Flask-Mail 0.9+ or Flask-Sendmail
-- Flask-WTF
+- Flask-WTF 0.9+

 Optional requirements for Internationalization:

-- Flask-Babel
+- Flask-Babel 0.9+
+- speaklater 1.3+

 Optional requirements for SQLAlchemyAdapter:

-- SQL-Python
-- Flask-SQLAlchemy
+- Flask-SQLAlchemy 1.0+ with MySQL-Python or PyMySQL

 Optional requirements for Event Notification: